NickN4/portfolio/README.md

-# portfolio
+# Portfolio

 ## Description
-Horiseon is a marketing company that needed help improving their existing codes, to make it more accessible and optimized for search engines.
-Through this project, the codebase was improved for long-term sustainability.
+This is my Portfolio that I created from scratch and I will be continuing to add more information to it as I go.
+It has some basic information about me and it has my contact information as well.

 ## Table of Contents
 * [Preview](#Preview)